aknackiron/testdroid-documentation/testdroid-cloud-integration/api/index.md

 ### Authentication/Authorization

 This example shows how to get access to {{site.td_cloud}} using the API.
-Testdroid API uses OAuth 2.0 - an open standard for authorization.
+Bitbar Testing API uses OAuth 2.0 - an open standard for authorization.
 The OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web apps.
-As it is seamlessly used with Testdroid API, you can use it to authorize further API calls to our cloud back-end.
+As it is seamlessly used with Bitbar Testing API, you can use it to authorize further API calls to our cloud back-end.

 An optional, but better suited for shared scripts, is to identify user using the *apiKey* approach.
-An [apiKey](https://en.wikipedia.org/wiki/Application_programming_interface_key) is a secret token that is available from Testdroid Cloud from under *My Account* link.
+An [apiKey](https://en.wikipedia.org/wiki/Application_programming_interface_key) is a secret token that is available from Bitbar Testing from under *My Account* link.
 If needed the apiKey token can also be re-generate to invalidate old scripts.

 ```
 curl -H "Accept: application/json" -u xYY5hsdPXAXsBBd1G3ijnb18wlqPeOA6: https://cloud.testdroid.com/api/me
 ```

-### Create a Testdroid Project
+### Create a Bitbar Testing Project

 To create a new project from the command line using cURL and apiKey: